 How to buy a travel cot Choosing a travel cot

-Travel cots are portable cots you can fold up and put in a bag to take away with you.
-Most have a plastic or metal frame, woven fabric-and-mesh sides, and a hard segmented bottom with a folding, lightly padded mattress.
+A Travel cot is a portable cot you can fold up and put in a bag to take away with you.
+Most travel cots have a plastic or metal frame, woven fabric-and-mesh sides, and a hard segmented bottom with a folding, lightly padded mattress.

 You really only need a baby travel cot if you’ll be making regular overnight trips to cot-free homes.
 Even then, if your baby is likely to stay somewhere overnight on a regular basis (say, with grandparents), it’s worth considering buying a cheap, standard cot instead to keep at their house.
 See our guide to choosing a cot for more information.